BoQsc/notes/README.md

 `last --system runlevel` - Lists the times when computer was running.
 `last --system shutdown` - Lists the times the computer was shutdown.
 `last --system reboot` - Lists the times the computer was rebooted.

+Disable lock screen, as it is annoying to type a password every time the monitor screen turn off `gsettings set org.gnome.desktop.lockdown disable-lock-screen true`